Blossom-palace/Blossom-palace/README.md

-- 👋 Hi, I’m @Blossom-palace
+- 👋 Hi, my name is Maryann Michael
-- 👀 I’m a Data Analyst
+- 👀 I’m a Data Analyst, skilled in Excel, PowerBI, Tableau and python
-- 🌱 I’m currently expanding my knowledge of Data Analytics
+- 🌱 I’m currently expanding my knowledge of Data Analytics and AI
-- 💞️ I’m looking to collaborate on Data analysis projects
+- 💞️ I’m looking to collaborate on Data analysis projects.
 - 📫 You can reach me on my Email: michaelmaryanne@gmail.com

 <!---